Ways to sell

 Get a personalised quote

 When selling, you'll need to instruct a conveyancer as soon as you have accepted an offer.
-Get a quote now so that you can get an idea of the costs and be ready for when a buyer is.
+Get a quote now so that you know the costs and can be ready for when a buyer is.

 Read our guides for more information on how to sell your house and the cost of selling a house, or read our complete guide to conveyancing for sellers.